knative/docs/docs/getting-started/first-broker.md

 ## Examining the Broker
-As part of the `KonK` install, you should have an in-memory Broker already installed.
+As part of the `KonK` install, an In-Memory Broker should have already be installed in your Cluster.
+Check to see that it is installed by running the command:

 ```bash
 kn broker list
 ```